 There have been isolated reports of hypersensitivity reactions in clinical trials.
-If an allergic reaction occurs, administration of APPRILON should be discontinued and appropriate therapy should be initiated.
+If an allergic reaction occurs, administration of APPRILON should be discontinued at once and appropriate emergency therapy should be initiated.

 Autoimmune disorders:

 Autoimmune syndromes, including drug-induced lupus-like syndrome, autoimmune hepatitis, vasculitis and serum sickness have been associated with tetracycline-class antibiotics.